MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is deprecated, use [ProxySettings](#proxysettings) instead.
-It won't work in Google Chrome version 91.
+It won't work in Microsoft Edge version 91.

 Specifies the URL for a proxy auto-config (PAC) file.